MartijnNieuwenhuizen/Mixins/README.md

 # Mixins
-A list of mixins I often use
+The Mixins and Var's I often use.